*Some parts of this article were updated on March 17th, 2020.

 Not already using Personal Capital?
 Sign up for free to open your Personal Capital Cash account.

-1. Personal Capital Cash is offered through Personal Capital Services Corporation (Personal Capital), which is not a bank.
-To participate in the program, you must open an account at UMB Bank, n.a., Member FDIC, through which your funds will be placed in accounts at participating program banks.
+1. *Personal Capital Cash is offered through Personal Capital Services Corporation (Personal Capital).
+Personal Capital is not a bank.
+Bank deposit products provided by UMB Bank n.a., Member FDIC.
+To participate in the program, you must open an account at UMB Bank, through which your funds will be placed in accounts at participating program banks.
 The advertised interest rates are paid by participating program banks, not by UMB.
 Your funds will be FDIC insured up to applicable limits while in transit through UMB Bank.
 Personal Capital receives a fee from each Program Bank in connection with the Program that is based on the aggregate daily closing balance of deposits held in Program Accounts by such Program Bank.
 The fee may vary from Program Bank to Program Bank and will generally increase as the aggregate amount of funds held in Program Accounts with the Program Bank increases.
-See additional disclosures here.

-2. The national rate is calculated by the FDIC as of June 11, 2019 based on a simple average of rates paid (uses annual percentage yield) by all insured depository institutions and branches for which data are available.
+2. The national rate is calculated by the FDIC as of 3/2/2020 based on a simple average of rates paid (uses annual percentage yield) by all insured depository institutions and branches for which data are available.
 Savings account rates are based on the $2,500 product tier.
 Account types included in the FDIC calculation are those most commonly offered by the banks and branches for which they have data – no fewer than 45,000 locations and as many as 81,000 locations reported.
 The deposit rates of credit unions are not included in the calculation.
-Visit www.FDIC.gov for details.
-In this calculation, we are using the current national rate of 0.01%.
-Hundreds of millions in lost interest assumes the Personal Capital Cash interest rate of 1.55%.
+Visit FDIC site for details.

 4. FDIC insurance up to $250,000 (including principal & interest) per depositor per program bank.
 The cash balance you place through the program is swept to one or more program banks where it earns a variable rate of interest and is eligible for FDIC insurance.
 If the number of program banks changes, the aggregate amount of available FDIC insurance could be higher or lower.
 If you have deposits at a program bank, you should consider electing not to use that bank by following the opt out instructions we provide.
 If you do so, the aggregate amount of FDIC insurance available to you will be lower.
 If you do not do so, your existing deposits and deposits through Personal Capital Cash at that program bank will be combined for the purposes of FDIC coverage, which could result in some of your funds at that program bank being uninsured.For more information on FDIC insurance coverage, please visit www.FDIC.gov.
 Customers are responsible for monitoring their total assets at each of the program banks to determine the extent of available FDIC insurance coverage in accordance with FDIC rules.
 Funds you place through Personal Capital Cash are not covered by SIPC.